 A negotiated contract is needed to pool loans for which the borrower’s monthly payment is due on a day other than first of the month (“odd due dates”).

-If a pool of adjustable-rate mortgages will have amortized by more than 12 monthly payments as of the issue date of the pool, the terms of a negotiated contract will specify whether the loans will be treated as current or seasoned.
+If a pool of ARM loans will have amortized by more than 12 monthly payments as of the issue date of the pool, the terms of a negotiated contract will specify whether the loans will be treated as current or seasoned.
 The key determinants are the length of the interest rate adjustment intervals and whether interest rate or payment adjustments will have occurred by the pool’s issue date.

 For a converted ARM (which is a fixed-rate mortgage that was once an ARM until the borrower exercised an option to convert it to a fixed rate), the 12-month period is measured from the date of conversion to the issue date month of the related pool.